 - Maintain a neutral spine postilion by looking down at the mat

-- Keep body rigid, don’t let the hips drop towards floor
+- Keep body rigid, don’t let the hips drop towards the floor

 - Look for a 90 degree (right angle) at the arms.